shribadiger/RESTFull-API-NodeJS/README.md

 <li> Visibility</li>

 ### REST Constraints:
-<li> Client-Server Architecture : The main principle is "separation of concern".
+<li> <span style="font-weight: bold;">Client-Server Architecture : </span>The main principle is "separation of concern".
 Server will be in
                                 charge to handle the request from the client.
 The client and server code is independent.
 The change in the Client or Server will not impact on each other.</li>
 <li> Stateless: Communication between client and server must be stateless, meaning that each request done from the client must have all the information required for the server to understand it, without taking advantage of any stored data.</li>